bekzod/ember-promise-modals/README.md

 <EpmModalContainer />
 ```

-Then you need to inject the `modals` service whereever you need to open a modal:
+Then you need to inject the `modals` service wherever you need to open a modal:

 ```javascript
 @service modals;